jjd214/jjd214/README.md

   <a href="#"> <img alt="Docker" src="https://img.shields.io/badge/Docker-2496ED.svg?logo=docker&logoColor=white"> </a>
 </p>

-🌱 I'm currently learning and expanding my skills in HTML, CSS, JavaScript, and diving into the exciting realm of responsive web design.
+🌱 I'm currently learning and expanding my skills in frontend design, including JavaScript libraries, and exploring the exciting realm of responsive web design.

 💞️ I'm looking to collaborate on open-source projects that involve innovative web solutions or contribute to projects that align with my interests in user experience and interface design.